optimisticlucio/skulk/README.md

 ## Keywords

-- **Erase:** Move a card to the Graveyard, a pile of cards near the main deck which is visible to all players.
+- **Bury:** Move a card to the Graveyard, a pile of cards near the main deck which is visible to all players.
 Cards in the Graveyard will (likely) not return to this match.
 - **Discard:** Place a card into your discard pile.
 - **Inflict [x] Suspicion:** Move the Suspicion marker [x] spaces away from you/towards your opponent.